-A new Section that describes the location and general type of uses permitted is suggested.

-3.7 RECREATIONAL

-The Recreational land use designation shown on Schedule "A" includes land used or intended for active and/or passive recreation uses.
+Comment A new Section that describes the location and general type of uses permitted is suggested.
+Existing Policy Proposed Policy 3.7 RECREATIONAL 3.7 Recreational The Recreational land use designation shown on Schedule "A" includes land used or intended for active and/or passive recreation uses.

-3.7 RECREATIONAL

 Recreational opportunities within the Town range from the small neighbourhood "tot lot" to the nationally renowned Canadian Baseball Hall of Fame.
 Recreational facilities are located in every area of the Town.
 The Recreational land use designation shown on Schedule "A" includes land used or intended for active and/or passive recreation uses.

 Add a policy to speak to accessibility for the physically, mentally, and economically challenged.
-Supports recommendations #5 and 6 of the draft RLSMP which speak to engaging and supporting marginalized populations, and providing/enabling recreational opportunities for older adults.